AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/caching/how-to/disable-caching.md

 <LocationMatch "$URL$ || $URL_REGEX$">
     # Removes the response header of this name, if it exists.
 If there are multiple headers of the same name, all will be removed.
     Header unset Cache-Control
+    Header unset Surroagate-Control
     Header unset Expires

-    # Instructs the CDN to not cache the response.
+    # Instructs the Browser and the CDN to not cache the response.
-    Header set Cache-Control "private"
+    Header always set Cache-Control "private"

+    # Instructs only the CDN to not cache the response.
+    Header always set Surrogate-Control "private"
 </LocationMatch>
 ```